Four key reasons why you should update old content and a step-by-step guide on how to choose which content to update to get the biggest returns.

 The first thing you need to do is run a content audit to evaluate the performance of each page and categorise your content into three lists:

-High-impact and negative impact pages are your priorities when it comes to updating content.
+High-impact and negative-impact pages are your priorities when it comes to updating content.
 Start by updating or removing negative impact content as soon as possible and devise a schedule for regularly updating your high-impact content (every quarter or year, for example).
+You can work on updating low-impact content into high-impact content later.

-Once you’ve identified your high-impact and negative impact content, you need to assess the quality of each page.
+Once you’ve identified your high-impact and negative-impact content, you need to assess the quality of each page.
 First, you’ll want to run a basic technical audit to make sure the essentials are all in place:

 Luckily, you can automate reports for all of the above so you don’t need to manually evaluate the headings of each article.
 However, assessing the more subjective aspects of content quality will take a little more time.

-To assess the quality of quality on individual pages, it helps to break the criteria into two sections.
+To assess the quality of content on individual pages, it helps to break the criteria into two sections.
 First, you have the basic essentials that aren’t going to win you any content awards but can hurt your performance if not done correctly.
 Then, you have the more advanced aspects that really make the difference between good and great content.

 For the basic essentials, you’re looking at: